Rock Storage Facilities & Stockpiles

-BGC has an experienced team of engineers and engineering geologists who provide design and operational support for rock storage facilities, stockpiles, haulroad causeways and other types of rock fill structures associated with mining projects throughout the world.
-BGC’s core strengths servicing these facilities include: understanding the ground conditions, characterization of the foundation and waste materials, stability analysis, design and monitoring, and operational support.
-These strengths are combined with access to a state-of-the-art geotechnical laboratory, cutting-edge tools and a wide range of earth science expertise to develop practical designs and provide expert operational advice.
+BGC provides design and operational support for rock storage facilities, stockpiles, haul roads, and other types of rock fill structures associated with mining projects throughout the world.
+We use our understanding of the ground conditions, characterization of the foundation and waste materials, stability analysis, design and monitoring, and operational support to service these facilities.
+In addition to these services, we utilize our state-of-the-art geotechnical laboratory, cutting-edge tools, and a wide range of earth science expertise to develop practical designs and provide expert operational advice.

-BGC provides design and operational support for numerous mining rock fill structures in a wide range of climatic conditions, terrain types, foundation soil and rock conditions, hydrogeologic and hydrologic regimes, fill material types and construction methods.
-BGC’s experience includes conceptual designs and siting analyses, prefeasibility and feasibility studies, detailed design and permitting, operations and closure.
+BGC provides design and operational support for numerous mining rock fill structures in a range of climatic conditions, terrain types, foundation soil, and rock conditions, hydrogeologic and hydrologic regimes, fill material types, and construction methods.
+BGC’s experience includes conceptual designs and siting analyses, pre-feasibility and feasibility studies, detailed design and permitting, operations, and closure.

 BGC provides a comprehensive, geoscience-based approach to the following core services:

-BGC’s strength in designing rock fill structures comes from a deep understanding of the geological and geomorphological processes involved in the formation of the foundation materials.
 Our site investigations generally start with terrain analyses of air photos.
 This information is used to inform an efficient site investigation plan that optimizes existing information and takes advantage of readily accessible areas.
-Our team specializes in multiple in-situ testing and sampling methods in disturbed and undisturbed foundation materials including CPT, SPT, Mazier and GUS piston sampling, and plate load testing.
+Our team specializes in multiple in-situ testing and sampling methods in disturbed and undisturbed foundation materials including CPT, SPT, Mazier, and GUS piston sampling, and plate load testing.
 Our team also applies numerous remote sensing techniques such as lidar surveys, terrestrial and aerial photogrammetry, and photogrammetric particle size distribution estimates of existing rock fill materials.

 BGC offers a wide range of analytical services to assess the physical and chemical stability of rock storage facilities.
-This includes hazard classifications, 2D and 3D limit-equilibrium and numerical slope stability modelling, 2D and 3D runout analyses, rock fall roll-out assessments, seismic assessments, pit-stockpile setback assessments.
-From a hydrogeochemical perspective, BGC has experience in carrying out flow and load balance modelling of rock storage facilities to support the development of the design, assessment of strategies for managing contact water seepage and closure options considerations.
-These flow and load models incorporate the geochemical characteristics of the managed material as well as results from variably-saturated flow modelling (e.g., HydroGeoSphere, Hydrus) to estimate the partitioning of precipitation and snowmelt to evapotranspiration, recharge/infiltration and runoff.
-Our team has experience in the surface water management aspects of rock storage facilities, including designing surface water diversions, developing water management plans and designing underdrainage systems.
-These analytical skills are combined with our strong understanding of the impacts of mine sequencing, material scheduling and segregation and construction methods on the development of practical design criteria for rock storage facilities and stockpiles.
+This includes hazard classifications, 2D and 3D limit-equilibrium and numerical slope stability modelling, 2D and 3D runout analyses, rock fall roll-out assessments, seismic assessments, and pit-stockpile setback assessments.
+From a hydrogeochemical perspective, BGC has experience in carrying out flow and load balance modelling of rock storage facilities to support the development of the design, assessment of strategies for managing contact water seepage, and closure options considerations.
+These flow and load models incorporate the geochemical characteristics of the managed material as well as results from variably-saturated flow modelling (e.g., HydroGeoSphere, Hydrus) to estimate the partitioning of precipitation and snowmelt to evapotranspiration, recharge/infiltration, and runoff.
+Our team has experience in the surface water management aspects of rock storage facilities, including designing surface water diversions, developing water management plans, and designing underdrainage systems.
+These analytical skills are combined with understanding the impacts of mine sequencing, material scheduling and segregation, and construction methods on the development of practical design criteria for rock storage facilities and stockpiles.